ALANVF/Star-lang-specification/syntax/expressions.md

 - `a \! b`: none-junction.
 - Remove bitwise operators (and possibly replace them with something else).
 - `a = [b]`: `a = a[b]`
+- Some operator for testing referential equality/inequality

+### Notes
+- There is currently no way to call an operator overload with a category (I'm not sure how I overlooked that one).